 - Audience represents the receiver of the incoming token or the resource that the token grants access to.
 If the value specified in this parameter does not match the aud parameter in the token, the token will be rejected. - Authority is the address of the token-issuing authentication server.
 The JWT bearer authentication middleware uses this URI to get the public key that can be used to validate the token's signature.
-The middleware also confirms that the iss parameter in the token matches this URI. - AutomaticAuthenticate is a Boolean value that indicates whether the user defined by the token should be automatically signed in.
+The middleware also confirms that the iss parameter in the token matches this URI.

-Another parameter, RequireHttpsMetadata, is not used in this example.
-It is useful for testing purposes; you set this parameter to false so that you can test in environments where you do not have certificates.
+Another parameter, RequireHttpsMetadata, is useful for testing purposes; you set this parameter to false so that you can test in environments where you do not have certificates.
 In real-world deployments, JWT bearer tokens should always be passed only over HTTPS.

 With this middleware in place, JWT tokens are automatically extracted from authorization headers.
-They are then describilized, validated (using the values in the Audience and Authority parameters), and stored as user information to be referenced later by MVC actions or authorization filters.
+They are then deserialized, validated (using the values in the Audience and Authority parameters), and stored as user information to be referenced later by MVC actions or authorization filters.